Katusha–Alpecin: Doping

 In March 2009, Christian Pfannberger tested positive for EPO and was banned for life.
 In April of the same year Antonio Colom tested positive for EPO.

 In 2011, a number of police searches led by the Padova authorities were conducted in Italy during April.
 The searches were linked to a broader doping investigation linked to Michele Ferrari.
 Katusha riders Vladimir Gusev, Mikhail Ignatiev, Vladimir Karpets and Alexandr Kolobnev were searched.
 Later in July, Kolobnev tested positive for Hydrochlorothiazide (HCT) on stage 5 of the 2011 Tour de France.
 Two weeks later Kolobnev's B-sample returned a positive for HCT.

 In April 2012, Denis Galimzyanov tested positive for EPO in an out of competition test.
 Galimzyanov later admitted to taking the banned substance.
 In June 2012 Filippo Pozzato admitted to using the services of Dr Ferrari from 2004 to 2009.

+During the 2012 and 2013 seasons, Denis Menchov was on team Katusha, but, on 12 July 2014, was banned from cycling events until 9 April 2015 due to adverse biological passport findings.
+However, he announced his retirement from cycling on 21 May 2013.

 In July 2015, Luca Paolini tested positive for cocaine (Benzoylecgonine metabolite) in a sample given on July 7 during the 2015 Tour de France.
 As a result, the team withdrew Paolini from the Tour de France.
 A month later, in August, Giampaolo Caruso returned an EPO positive from a sample taken in March 2012, which had been subsequently retested due to advances in detecting technology.
 He was suspended by the team awaiting testing of his B-sample.

 In February 2016, Eduard Vorganov tested positive for the newly WADA-banned compound Meldonium.
 Due to the frequency of doping positives, the teams faced a potential 15- to 45-day ban.